 Professor Susan Broomhall FAHA

-Areas of expertise: women and gender; emotions; science, technologies, and knowledge practices; agricultural and environmental practices; material culture; cultural contact and global encounters; heritage of the early modern world
+Areas of expertise: women and gender history; women’s writing and literature; emotions in history; historical science, technologies, and knowledge practices; agricultural and environmental practices; material culture; cultural contact and global encounters; heritage of the early modern world

 HDR Supervisor accreditation status: Full

 Susan Broomhall leads the Gender and Women's History Research Centre in the Institute for Humanities and Social Sciences.
 She is the author of numerous monographs and edited collections.
 Her current research includes women's activities and the role of gender ideologies in shaping experiences in the Dutch East India Company; the role of gender ideologies in early modern natural resource management and agricultural innovations from the early modern period to modern Australia, and women's activities at the Joseon Korean court.

 - General Editor, The Bloomsbury Cultural History of Gender, 6 volumes (for Bloomsbury)